Hrithik-Vashishtha/CarPricePredictor/README.md

-# Kushmanda Predictions Documentation
+# Car Price Predictor Documentation

 ## Overview

-Kushmanda Predictions is a machine learning-based application that predicts car purchase amounts based on user input.
+Car Price Predictor is a machine learning-based application that predicts car purchase amounts based on user input.
 It involves a Flask web application, a trained machine learning model, and a MySQL database for data storage.

 ## Features